taylorconor/p2psc/doc/protocol.md

 }
 ```

-Providing the `decrypted_nonce` is correct, the Client will reply with a
+Provided that the `decrypted_nonce` is correct, the Client will reply with a
 `PeerResponse` message:
 ```
 {